kortix-ai/agentpress/README.md

 4. Autonomous Web Developer Agent (the standard example)

-When you run `agentpress init` and select the example agent – you will get code for a simple implementation of an AI Web Developer Agent that leverages architecture similar to platforms like [Softgen](https://softgen.ai/), [Bolt](https://bolt.new/), [GPT Engineer](https://gptengineer.app/), [V0](https://v0.dev/), etc...
+When you run `agentpress init` and select the example agent – you will get code for a simple implementation of an AI Web Developer Agent that leverages architecture similar to platforms like our own [Softgen](https://softgen.ai/) Platform.

 - **Files Tool**: Allows the agent to create, read, update, and delete files within the workspace.
 - **Terminal Tool**: Enables the agent to execute terminal commands.